Work with IARPC

 - See the fellowship as contributing to career and/or future professional plans

-- Fellows will co-lead a designated Collaboration Team alongside other co-leaders
+Fellows will co-lead a designated team alongside other co-leaders.

 Fellowship Description and Responsibilities

-- Fellows can expect to devote 10 hours a month, on average, to their fellowship responsibilities
+Fellows can expect to devote 10 hours a month, on average, to their fellowship responsibilities.
+Responsibilities include:

 - Collaborating with other co-leaders within and across teams

-- Working with other co-leads in organizing meetings
+- Working with other co-leads to organize meetings

 - Participating in annual planning workshops